OVERVIEW

 • An imaging-based platform for high-plex RNA detection (up to ~5,000 gene targets) with subcellular resolution, with optional integrated protein analysis.
 Supports custom probe design for targeted and pathway-focused studies.

 • Designed for highly multiplexed spatial protein imaging, enabling deep phenotyping of tissue architecture and cellular interactions.
-Includes custom antibody conjugation services for tailored panel development.
+Includes pre-designed panel of up to 60 antibodies and custom antibody conjugation services for up to 5 antibodies on one slide.

 About the Director